udayxhegde/staging/_posts/2022-12-07-azuread-federate-aws.md

 ## Using Azure AD workload identity federation with AWS
 Azure AD workload identity federation is a capability on workload identities such as Azure AD applications and managed identities.
 Earlier blog posts on this site provide details for using this capability with [Kubernetes]({% post_url 2022-01-11-azuread-federate-k8s %}), [SPIFFE]({% post_url 2022-01-14-azuread-federate-spiffe %}), [GitHub]({% post_url 2021-10-27-azuread-federate-github-actions %}), and [Google Cloud Platform]({%post_url 2021-11-11-azuread-federate-gcp %}).

 Using this pattern with AWS is not straightforward.
 The identity model in AWS is different from other platforms such as GCP, Kubernetes, and GitHub.
 While AWS IAM provides an elegant model for accessing resources within the AWS cloud, it's not easy to use it to access resources in other cloud providers.
-The step-by-step guide in the first part of this blog post shows how you can use capabilities of Amazon Cognito to federate with Azure AD.
+The step-by-step guide in the first part of this blog post shows how you can use the capabilities of Amazon Cognito to federate with Azure AD.
 For a detailed understanding of how this works end-to-end, see the advanced topics later in this blog post.

 There are three parts to using Azure AD workload identity federation from your service in AWS.
 1. An identity in AWS Cloud to which Amazon Cognito will issue a token.